pentser/flight-CRM-server/ReadMe.md

   - Testing DEO modules with Mocha and chai (*_test.js files on the root folder).
     - All the tests files delete and generate demo data on all tables db before running them.
+    - For Testing Search flight view the project generate flights data up to 24 hours when the server upload!

   - Testing Rest-Api with postman and newman (on test folder - Regression_*_rest_api.postman.collection.json files).